XpiritBV/ContainerWorkshop2018/docs/Lab4-Networking.md

 docker network ls
 ```

-You should see a number of networks, amongst which the default networks `host`, `bridge` and `null`.
+You should see a number of networks, amongst which the default networks `host`, `bridge` and `none`.
 There might be some additional networks from the Docker composition you created in the previous lab.

 Pick a couple of the available networks by running:
 ```